-- I. Attendance and Participation - A. All students must enroll in Dance Performance (DANC4000 1 credit hour). - B. All scheduled rehearsals are MANDATORY.
+- C. All scheduled rehearsals are MANDATORY.
 Student performers are expected to attend all scheduled company rehearsals, including in-studio and theatre tech rehearsal.
+If a student misses more than two company classes or four technique classes, a full letter grade will be deducted.
 Exceptions will be made ONLY for academic conflicts, and prior approval from your faculty choreographer and the MTSU Dance Theatre Coordinator are required.
-Students will be asked to leave the company if they miss scheduled rehearsals.
-NO EXCEPTIONS! - C. Students should not attend rehearsal if they are ill, have any symptoms listed in the Pre-Class COVID-19 Self-Assessment, have tested positive for COVID-19, or have been in close contact with others who have tested positive.
-If you have tested positive or have been in close contact with someone who has, you should self-quarantine.
+Students will be asked to leave the company if they continually miss scheduled rehearsals or technique classes, unexcused, NO EXCEPTIONS! - D. Casting is for the rehearsal process.
+Choreographers may choose to cast understudies in their work.
+Understudies are held to the same standards and obligations as other cast members including, but not limited to, attending all scheduled company rehearsals, including in studio and tech, maintain a positive attitude and attending company class.
+All information listed in this contract applies to understudies, so please read through the contract thoroughly.
+Students are allowed to perform in up to three pieces. - E. Students should not attend rehearsal if they are ill, have any symptoms listed in the Pre-Class COVID-19 Self-Assessment, have tested positive for COVID-19, or have been in close contact with others who have tested positive.
+If you have tested positive or have been in close contact with someone who has, you should self-quarantine and follow current university guidelines.
 Students are expected to keep their choreographers and instructors informed regarding their status when they are absent from rehearsals or company class and act with good faith and honesty when determining whether or not to attend.
-Dancers are also expected to follow the safety procedures outlined by the Dance Program and University. - D. Students are required to enroll in a minimum of one technique class in the Dance Program. -Have you enrolled in a technique class?
-Yes No -What technique class are you attending? - E. Students are expected to be available, present, and an active, positive participant in all dance performances, events, fundraisers, community performances, etc. that the Dance Theatre is involved with.
-Such events and performances include, but are not limited to:

--Friday Company class: 12:40pm-2:05pm Fall/2:15-3:30pm Spring

--Spacing rehearsals: TBA, Tucker Theatre

--Technical rehearsals and performances: TBA, Tucker Theatre
+Dancers are also expected to follow the safety procedures outlined by the Dance Program and University. - F. Students are expected to be available, present, and an active, positive participant in all dance performances, events, fundraisers, community performances, etc. that the Dance Theatre is involved with.
+Such events and performances include, but are not limited to: - Friday Company class: 12:40-2:05 Fall/2:15pm-3:30pm Spring in Murphy Center - Spacing rehearsals, TBA Tucker Theatre - Technical rehearsals and performances: TBA, Tucker Theatre

-- II.
-Physical Conditioning and Nutrition - A. Student performers are expected to maintain a good physical dance condition. - B. Dancers who have low to moderate injuries or medical conditions must notify the Artistic Director and faculty before the first scheduled rehearsal.
-Dancers will NOT be allowed entry into the company with any severe injuries or medical conditions.
+II.Physical Conditioning and Nutrition

+- A. Student performers are expected to maintain a good physical dance condition. - B. Dancers who have low to moderate injuries or medical conditions must notify the Artistic Director and faculty before the first scheduled rehearsal.
+Dancers will NOT be allowed entry into the company with any severe diseases, injuries, or medical conditions. - C. Dancers are expected to warm up prior to rehearsals.